The Four Color Theorem with Linearly Many Reducible Configurations and Near-Linear Time Coloring: Discharging to find a reducible configuration in classic 4CT

 The graph $G(R)$ of the rule $R$ is a near-triangulation in which each vertex $v$ is given a range of possible degrees, the interval $[\delta^-_R(v), \delta^+_R(v)]$.
 The value $r(R)$ represents the amount of charge that is sent from the vertex $s(R)$ to its neighbor $t(R)$.
 We have $r(R) = 1$ or $r(R)=2$ for all our rules.
 We describe the degree range $[\delta^-_R, \delta^+_R]$ in drawings (for example in Figure \ref{fig:rules}) as follows: There are three cases.
 When $\delta^-_R(v) = \delta^+_R(v)$, we draw $v$ such that it has the shape for $\delta^-_R(v)$ shown in Figure \ref{fig:shapes}.
 Secondly, when $5 = \delta^-_R(v) < \delta^+_R(v)$, we draw $v$ such that it has the shape for the integer $\delta^+_R(v)$ shown in Figure \ref{fig:shapes}.
 Moreover, we add a minus sign close to $v$.
 Finally, when $\delta^-_R(v) < \delta^+_R(v) = \infty$, we draw $v$ such that it has the shape for $\delta^-_R(v)$ and we add a plus sign close to $v$.
 The edge $s(R)t(R)$ is indicated by an arrow.
 All our rules in Figure \ref{fig:rules} have one of these three types of degree ranges.

 In this paper, we use the set $\mathcal{R}$ of 43 rules shown in Figure \ref{fig:rules}.
 If $R$ is a rule, then the rule $R'$ obtained from $R$ by a reflection in the line containing edge $s(R)t(R)$ is considered a different rule unless it is isomorphic to $R$.
 Thus, Figure \ref{fig:rules} shows 84 rules since precisely two, the first and fourth last, are symmetric under the reflection.
-These 84 rules are collected in our GitHub repository\footnote{\url{https://github.com/near-linear-4ct/discharging-rules}} This set is exactly the same as the set of rules used in \cite{steinberger2010unavoidable}, except that our 12th and 13th rules are considered as a single rule in \cite{steinberger2010unavoidable}.
+These 84 rules are collected in our GitHub repository\footnote{Removed in order to anonymize paper, will be included in camera-ready version.\drop{\url{https://github.com/near-linear-4ct/discharging-rules}}} This set is exactly the same as the set of rules used in \cite{steinberger2010unavoidable}, except that our 12th and 13th rules are considered as a single rule in \cite{steinberger2010unavoidable}.
 We also note that Steinberger only applied the rules to internally 6-connected graphs, whereas we consider arbitrary triangulations, where they are not necessarily induced.
 However, we recall that we insist that facial triangles in the rules must be matched to facial triangles in the graph.